 As a well-respected and regulated broker Tickmill provides excellent service to its clients.
 Given that the primary offerings are forex pairs it makes sense that Tickmill chose MetaTrader as main platform, since it is well known as the premier forex trading platform.

 While the Classic account avoids commissions, many traders might want to consider the Pro account and its commission structure in order to take advantage of significantly lower spreads.

 Tickmill stands out for its educational offerings, particularly the market commentary and education provided by the eleven experts that make up its research team.

 While there is clearly a vast amount of untapped potential at Tickmill, management should find a way to access that potential in an effort to attract new traders and retain existing ones.
-In the current environment, while traders may be better served at other brokerages, they would be wise to keep Tickmill on their radar as this broker certainly could be a contender for any trader looking for new opportunities.

 Disclaimer: The contents or products outlined on this page are provided by third parties and do not constitute an endorsement or any opinion by Finance Magnates.
 Finance Magnates has no control of the contents of this page, nor is responsible for its accuracy or legality and hereby waives any responsibility for this content.
 Any transactions, investments, or engagement that you enter into with a third party listed on this page or linked from this page are solely between you and such third party and are performed at your own risk.
 Finance Magnates holds no responsibility for any liability, damages, or losses caused in connection with the use of any content on this page.